nextapps-de/flexsearch/README.md

             true<br>
             {number}
         </td>
-        <td>Enable/Disable and/or set capacity of cached entries.<br><br>When passing a number as a limit the cache automatically balance stored entries related to their popularity.<br><br>Note: When just using "true" the cache has no limits and is actually 5 times faster (the balancer should not run).</td>
+        <td>Enable/Disable and/or set capacity of cached entries.<br><br>When passing a number as a limit the <b>cache automatically balance stored entries related to their popularity</b>.<br><br>Note: When just using "true" the cache has no limits and is actually 2-3 times faster (because the balancer do not have to run).</td>
     </tr>
     <tr></tr>
     <tr>